aksommerville/deadweight/README.md

 - - [ ] Game over.
 Success only.
 Game will not be loseable.
 - [x] Maps.
 - [ ] 3 side quests.
+- [ ] Consider preserving one or two maps' worth of "all monsters dead".
+So you can go in first, kill the monsters, then come back with the Princess.
 - [ ] Proper graphics.
 - [ ] Visual fanfare on picking up prizes.
 - [ ] '' opening treadle (etc) locks.
 - [ ] Decorative snow during a snowglobe earthquake?
 Might be conspicuously nes-implausible.
+- [ ] Consider simplifying explosion and pepper-fire; they are both pretty obviously not possible for NES.
 - [ ] Sound effects.
 - [ ] Music.
 - [ ] Prevent monsters from triggering treadles by accident.
 Keep it possible when deliberate, eg with wand.